SHIVANSH474/Hellbot/README.md

 - Every mandatory variables are listed [Here](#Variables).
 - Fork & Star this repo.
 - Some commands might not work properly on railway.
 - Due to railway's privacy policy I removed railway button from repo.
-But you can get deploy guide in our [@HellBot_Chat](https://t.me/hellbot_chat).
+But you can get deploy guide in our [𝑺𝑻𝑹𝑨𝑵𝑮𝑬𝑹 𝑾𝑶𝑹𝑳𝑫](https://t.me/mastiwithfriendsx).
 Type `#railway` to get deploy guide.

 ------
 ## Deploy Locally